Botanicals:

 Wild Rose

 Blood courses through her veins, winding into light.
-Spring Blossoms from the vine.
+Spring blossoms from the vine.

-As the silence deepens the rose fruit hip, juicy and sweet, freezes on the vine, staying perfectly still, steadfast and unwavering, resolute for spring.
+Winter's silence deepens and the rose hip fruit, juicy and sweet, freezes on the vine.

 Blood courses through her veins, winding into light.
-Spring Blossoms from the vine.
+Spring blossoms from the vine.

-As the silence deepens the rose fruit hip, juicy and sweet, freezes on the vine, staying perfectly still, steadfast and unwavering, resolute for spring.
+Winter's silence deepens and the rose hip fruit, juicy and sweet, freezes on the vine.

 Wild Rose